 To buy a foreclosed home, you will need two things: a mortgage pre-approval and a great real estate agent.
 You can get pre-approved for a mortgage by finding a lender and providing them with the financial information they request.
 If you are approved, they will set a maximum loan amount they will lend you.

 Next, you should find a real estate agent who will help you navigate the complex process of purchasing a foreclosed home.
 Clever Partner Agents are top-notch real estate agents from major brands like Century 21, Keller Williams, and RE/MAX.
-Our Partner Agents can help you get a great deal on a new home or investment property, and you’ll even be eligible for a $1,000 Home Buyer Rebate to help cover closing costs.
+Our Partner Agents can help you get a great deal on a new home or investment property, and you could be eligible for 0.5% of the purchase price back after closing on a house over $150,000.

 To schedule a free, no-obligation consultation with one of our experienced real estate agents, fill out our form and we’ll be in touch with you shortly.